vemel/boto3_type_annotations/docs/builder/mypy_boto3_builder/type_annotations/type_typed_dict.md

 #### Returns

-A string with arguemnt definition.
+A string with argument definition.